This is my review of the free British Airways American Express (BA Amex) credit card.

 How else can you earn Avios points from a credit card?

-The obvious options are the Lloyds Bank-issued Avios card and the two TSB-issued cards.
+The obvious option is the Lloyds Bank-issued Avios card.

 Don’t forget these less-obvious options though: